 Let me just say right now: this is EASY.
 You’ve got this.
 Let’s go through the steps in a little more detail before I send you off to the recipe.

-First up, you’re going to mix together all the dry ingredients – the flour, the sugar, the yeast and salt.
+First up, you’re going to mix together all the dry ingredients – flour, sugar, yeast and salt.
 Do this in a fairly large bowl since your dough is going to more than double (I’d say about 2 1/2 times in size) and you’ll need the space.

 If you don’t, use the scoop and sweep method of measuring.
 Scoop that measuring cup right into the flour then sweep off the excess.
 This will give you ~5 oz cups.
 But, really, get a kitchen scale if you like to bake at all.